rajhasani/OverTheWire_Bandit/OverTheWire_Bandit/26_bandit26.md

 **`:set shell=/bin/bash`**
 **`:sh`**

-Look at that; suddenly you're in the home directory, as user bandit26. **DO NOT RESIZE THE TERMINAL WINDOW BACK TO NORMAL YET; THIS WILL EXIT OUT OF _more_ AND THE CONNECTION WILL CLOSE AGAIN.**
+Look at that; suddenly you're in the home directory, as user bandit26.
 Even though we have the PEM file within bandit25, let's quickly grab the password for bandit26 anyways.

 **`bandit26@bandit:~$ cat /etc/bandit_pass/bandit26`**
 *`c7GvcKlw9mC7aUQaPx7nwFstuAIBw1o1`*

 While we're here, running an ls shows us a setuid binary pertaining to bandit27.
-This may be relevant to access bandit27, and we don't want to lose our connection to bandit26, so keep the terminal window shrunk.
+This may be relevant to access bandit27, and we don't want to lose our connection to bandit26, so let's move quickly.